 Tesla’s shares trade on the NASDAQ exchange, under the ticker symbol TSLA.
 Your brokerage firm will be able to make the trades for you.
 If you do not have a brokerage account, you will need to open one.

 At this time, Tesla does not have a direct stock purchase program.

 Tesla has never declared dividends on our common stock.
 We intend on retaining all future earnings to finance future growth and therefore, do not anticipate paying any cash dividends in the foreseeable future.
-The Company does not currently offer a Direct Stock Purchase Plan.

 We receive a large number of requests for information in connection with student projects, and unfortunately are not able to respond to each one individually.
 This web site, however, contains answers to many of the most commonly asked questions about Tesla, our employees, the work that is done here.
 Additional information may be obtained by reading our SEC filings.